About CitationNet

 • Filter by node degree — the number of in-network connections — to hide loosely connected works and let dense graphs breathe.

-• Read the results table listing each work’s identifier, title, year, and its in-network counts — how many works cite it and how many it cites.
+• Read the results table listing each work’s IDs, title, year, its total citation count, and its in-network counts — how many works cite it and how many it cites — with sortable columns.

 Why it is useful